SMFM Biota#

 Change magnitude threshold

-The minimum absolute change in biomass (in tonnes per hectare) to be flagged as a change.
-Defaults to 15 tC/ha.This is for users who aim to produce change maps.
+The minimum absolute change in biomass (in tC/ha) to be flagged as a change.
+Defaults to 15 tC/ha.
+This is for users who aim to produce change maps.

 Contiguity

 The criterion of contiguity between two spatial units.
 The rook criterion defines neighbors by the existence of a common edge between two spatial units.
-The queen criterion is somewhat more encompassing and defines neighbors as spatial units sharing a common edge or a common vertex.
+The queen criterion is somewhat more encompassing and defines neighbours as spatial units sharing a common edge or a common vertex.

 We will leave the parameters with default values.

-Optional parameters screen.
+Optional parameters screen

 Note